khmylov/limited-concurrency/README.md

 ## Notes

 - Executor maintains FIFO order, Tasks are started in the order they were enqueued
+    - FIFO order is guaranteed only when clients synchronize `Enqueue` call order.
 - Executor schedules Tasks via `Task.Run`, i.e. on default thread pool scheduler, to ensure that executed is truly parallel even if passed `Func<Task>` implementations are synchronous and blocking.

 # ConcurrentPartitioner